Precious Metals

 When people ask about gold IRAs versus Traditional IRAs, what they’re most often asking about is what the difference is between a gold Traditional IRA and a standard Traditional IRA.

-The standard Traditional IRA you’ll find at most brokerages and financial institutions allows you to invest in stocks, bonds, mutual funds, exchange-traded funds (ETFs), etc. Anything the IRA custodian offers as an asset, you can invest in.
+The standard Traditional IRA you’ll find at most brokerages and financial institutions allows you to acquire stocks, bonds, mutual funds, exchange-traded funds (ETFs), etc. Anything the IRA custodian offers as an asset, you can purchase.

 But you won’t find gold offered as an asset by most Traditional IRA custodians.
 That’s for a number of reasons, but regardless of the reasons, you’ll need to find an IRA custodian who specializes in alternative assets like gold if you want to start a gold IRA.